 Stroll around the village along Genesee, Jordan, and Fennell Streets, where you’ll find shops like The Local Branch Co., First National Gifts, Skaneateles Artisans, and more.

-Alternatively, you can hike through Hinchcliff Family Preserve to view the lake above Staghorn Cliffs or check out the accessible boardwalk leading to the Carpenter Falls overlook.
+Alternatively, you can hike through Hinchcliff Family Preserve to view the lake from above Staghorn Cliffs or check out the accessible boardwalk leading to the Carpenter Falls overlook.

 Dinner